superiorkid/nextagram/README.md

 ### Features

-- Authentication using Discord & Credentials with email validation
+- Authentication using Discord & Credentials with email verification
 - Follow & unfollow user with optimistic update UI
 - Like & dislike post with optimistic update UI
 - Full comment functionality